jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 architecture_029
 ################

-This rule checks for alignment of identifiers in type, subtype, constant, signal, variable and file declarations in the architecture declarative region.
+This rule checks for alignment of identifiers in attribute, type, subtype, constant, signal, variable and file declarations in the architecture declarative region.

 **Violation**